baychub/cb-gsg/getting-started.md

 tar -xf <filename>
 cd ~/deploy/rsp-sw-toolkit-gw/sensor-sw-repo
 ````
 3. Sensors check this location for updates every 5 minutes.
-In a few m
+In a few minutes the sensors will find and install the update.

 ## Next Steps

 - [Batch configuration tutorial](examples/use-cases/retail): Walkthrough of creating cluster files to configure behaviors and settings for multiple sets of RSP sensors
 - [Use Cases](examples/use-cases/retail): Possible implementations for common use cases in areas like retail and factory floors
 - [RSP Controller API](examples/use-cases/retail): Reference for getting data from and configuration commands to the RSP Controller software